 - One headphone jack: The single jack is enough for one person to monitor your mix.
 It also means individual guests can’t hear their own audio while recording an episode.

-Keep in mind pan, balance, and level controls are included with all units.
+Pan, balance, and level controls are included with all units.
+Visit behringer.com to download firmware, software, and manuals.

-- All connections and controls are easily accessible on the face of the mixer (except for the power adapter outlet).
+- All connections and controls are easily accessible on the face of the mixer.

 - The +60dB of gain can enhance a variety of mics.

-- The presence of phantom power makes it easy to record with dynamic or condenser microphones.
+- Phantom power makes it easy to record with dynamic or condenser microphones.

-- Since the 802S wasn’t specifically designed for podcasters, it may come with features you don’t specifically need (like speaker outputs for live music).
+- Since the 802S was not specifically designed for podcasters, it may include features you do not need (like speaker outputs for live music).

-- There is no on/off button, so the device is always functional when plugged into a power source.
+- There is no on/off button, so the device is always on when plugged in.

-- Your LED clip and monitor lights may not offer much granularity.
-You only have lights for -20dB, 0dB, +6dB, and audio clipping.
+- LED clip and monitor lights offer limited granularity: lights only for -20dB, 0dB, +6dB, and audio clipping.

-- Like the 802S, you can access all plug-ins and controls (other than the power adapter) on the front of the device.
+- All plug-ins and controls accessible on the front of the device.

-- You get +60dB of gain, which like the 802S, enhances even lower-quality mics.
+- +60dB of gain enhances even lower-sensitivity mics.

-- Optional phantom power allows you to mix and match your microphones.
+- Optional phantom power allows you to mix and match microphones.

 1202SFX cons

-- Because this mixer isn’t specifically designed for podcasting, you may be paying for features you don’t need.
+- Not specifically designed for podcasting.
+You may be paying for features you do not need.

-There is one major similarity to keep in mind — both of these mixers are analog devices.
+One major similarity: both mixers are analog devices.
 This means they need external recording devices (like your phone or computer) to capture audio.

 With the 802S, you get: